 4. Under the current circumstances, we recommend the following topics be covered:

-People Element has surveyed more than 2000 people about their employment experiences during the COVID-19 crisis.
+People Element has surveyed thousands of people about their employment experiences during the COVID-19 crisis.

 Our report outlines our findings and is available as a free download.Download Report